songnianqian/A_Rard_to_AGI/README.md

 This stage will validate the feasibility of autonomous evolution and establish the framework for continuous creation, mutation, and selection.

 Phase 2 - Evolutionary Layer (GA) for LLM & Chatbot

-- Concept
+1. Concept
-&nbsp;&nbsp;Introduce Genetic-Algorithm (GA) style evolution into existing LLM or chatbot systems.
+   - Introduce Genetic-Algorithm (GA) style evolution into existing LLM or chatbot systems.
-Instead of retraining full models, we evolve modular behaviors and parameters — letting the system gradually self-optimize through variation and selection.
+   - Instead of retraining full models, we evolve modular behaviors and parameters — letting the system gradually self-optimize through variation and selection.
-⚙️ What Evolves
+2. What Evolves
-Routing / Head Selection — choose among LM-head variants or routing rules.
+   - Routing / Head Selection — choose among LM-head variants or routing rules.
-Decoding Policies — top-p, temperature, and repetition penalties.
+   - Decoding Policies — top-p, temperature, and repetition penalties.
-Verifier & Tool Thresholds — adjust when external lookup or rewrite triggers.
+   - Verifier & Tool Thresholds — adjust when external lookup or rewrite triggers.
-Prompt Programs — evolve system prompts or tool-use templates.
+   - Prompt Programs — evolve system prompts or tool-use templates.
-Memory / Recall Policy — tune how long and how much conversation context is stored.
+   - Memory / Recall Policy — tune how long and how much conversation context is stored.
-Retrieval Settings — chunk size, retrieval depth, citation formatting.
+   - Retrieval Settings — chunk size, retrieval depth, citation formatting.

 🧩 Evolution Loop
 Generate Variants → randomly mutate a small set of configuration values.